![]() |

 Len 'The Egg' Lingham - Maths;

-"was the board rubber shot I feared." ...Rob Weller 65-73;
+"Was the board rubber shot I feared." ...Rob Weller 65-73;

 "Would give Sat morning detention to parts of or whole classes who didn't share his enthusiasm for maths.
 It happened a couple of times in my second year, then the parents kicked up.
 There was a confrontation between Wadhams and Lingham and guess who won." ...Geoff Howe 59-67;